edgeimpulse/example-SparkFun-MicroMod-nRF52840/README.md

 ![ide-include-library-2](assets/ide-include-library-2.png)

-You can now Compile and upload the sketch on the target (using the ➡️ button on the upper left corner):
+You can now compile and upload the sketch on the target (using the ➡️ button on the upper left corner):

 ![inference](assets/inference.gif)